lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 - `VITE_GRAPHQL_ENDPOINT="http://localhost:3001/graphql"` for a local backend.
 - `VITE_GRAPHQL_ENDPOINT="http://it2810-05.idi.ntnu.no/graphql"` for the backend in the virtual machine.

 It is best practice to run the E2E on a local test database (or in this course we could use a test database on the VM).
 However, we know it can take some time to setup a local database if you don't already have MongoDB installed.
 Therefore we have made it possible to run the tests on the backend in the virtual machine.
-We have created a predefined test user which you will take control of, when running the E2E tests if you use the virutal machine.
-In a real-world scenario, we would have not done this and instead used a test database.
+We have created a predefined test user which you will take control of, when running the E2E tests if you use the virtual machine.
+In a real-world scenario, we would have not done this and instead used a local test database.

 To run the tests you can run the following commands in **separate terminals**: